-That's why we've developed a tool that helps product people to prioritize based on the effort a task takes the and value it will bring.
+That's why we've developed a tool that helps product people to prioritize based on the effort a task takes them and the value it will bring.

 No more complex and outdated spreadsheets, just a simple interface that's updated in real-time and integrates with the tools you already use.
 And before you know it, executive leaders will have a clear understanding and great appreciation for the value you bring.

-A 2016 study showed that - despite the growth in demand for product managers - businesses are failing to establish ways of working that sets the role up for success.
+A 2016 study showed that - despite the growth in demand for product managers - businesses are failing to establish ways of working that set the role up for success.

 Often these issues arise when businesses don't have a set of standard product management processes in place.

 When this happens, product managers are forced to navigate a myriad of hodge-podge tools and systems that make decision-making, accountability, and communication much harder than it should be.